Adnuntius/documentation/adnuntius-advertising/conversions/conversion.md

 - The conversion is recorded from the advertiser's domain

 In this scenario, Adnuntius will attribute the conversion to the *most recently* delivered impression that directed the user to the advertiser's domain.
-The user does not need to have actually clicked on the advertisement.
+The user does not need to have actually clicked on the advertisement, although third-party cookies are required to track conversions without a click.

 Alternatively, the request can *explicitly include the line-item* that should receive the conversion.